Constitution of Kenya: Proposal

-Critics alleged the effort was unnecessary, and was a selfish attempt to reward political dynasties, and weaken Deputy President Willian Ruto (Odinga's rival for the next presidency) -- which would produce an over-sized government that debt-laden Kenya could not afford.
+Critics alleged the effort was unnecessary, and was a selfish attempt to reward political dynasties, and weaken Deputy President William Ruto (Odinga's rival for the next presidency) — which would produce an over-sized government that debt-laden Kenya could not afford.

 Kenyatta created a BBI constitutional committee to present the BBI as a popular initiative, allegedly started by ordinary citizens, as allowed by the Kenyan constitution.
 A BBI task force gathered five million signatures in support of the proposal.